TELL ME About It: AAC Learning with ‘No, David!’

 - TELL ME AAC Literacy Kits

-Be sure to check back next month as we work through the TELL ME manual and share activities, teaching strategies and implementation tips for the next book in the program, “No, David!”!
+Be sure to check back next month as we work through the TELL ME manual and share activities, teaching strategies and implementation tips for the next book in the program, “Come Out and Play, Little Mouse!

 RESOURCES and REFERENCES: